XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Valuation.md

 ### Detailed Description

-**Suppliers with blockage allotment **
+**Suppliers with block allotment **

-There are some suppliers who for their internal reasons, block the allotments of the petitions.
-If this should be the case, the clients have to start another valuation request after 30 minutes of the last.

-If a supplier has a specific transaction for blocking allotments (normally called pre-confirmation, quote, booking with a parameter quote.. ), then there is two possible paths that you need to
-follow:

--   If the supplier guarantees a blockage equal or superior to 30 minutes then you will have to do the blockage of allotment petition.
--   If the provider doesn't assure a blockage superior of 30 minutes then the petition of blockage of allotment will have to be done in the booking petition.
+There are some suppliers who use block allotments, sometimes called pre-confirmation or quote.
+In that case, you will have 30 minutes to complete the booking, if  not, you will have to re-launch Valuation 30 minutes after the last request, normally just before booking request.

 **Status:**

-The valuation response depends the parameter <OnRequest> set: If the parameter <OnRequest> is set as false, the integration will filter this options if the supplier provide us the new status with value on request in ValuationRS, then we return an error because the provider change the status option.
-In case that the parameter <OnRequest> is set as true, we don't filter the option.
+The valuation response depends if the parameter <OnRequest> is set: if it is set as false, the integration will filter this option.
+If the supplier provides us a new status in ValuationRS, then we return an error because the supplier changed the status option.